 In 2012, Daniel rekindled his partnership with Jean-Eric Vergne, this time as Formula One drivers in the Toro Rosso team.
 He started his Toro Rosso F1 career with a points finish at his home Grand Prix in Australia, and managed five more points finishes that year.
 The line up has continued into the 2013 season, and has managed two points finishes in the first six races.
 We bumped into Daniel at the Spanish Grand Prix in 2013, as he was riding around the circuit on a bicycle.
 He seemed to be a rather pleasant chap.

 Daniel’s 2013 performance was considered impressive enough to put him in the seat for Red Bull for 2014, replacing the retiring Mark Webber.
 Apparently not daunted by being the team mate of a four times world champion, he consistently outscored Sebastian through the season, finishing higher in the points in most races including three wins through 2014.
 Sebastian headed off to Ferrari at the end of the year, and Daniel goes from being the new boy in the team to the experienced driver, with Daniil Kvyat getting the promotion from Toro Rosso for 2015 to partner Daniel at Red Bull.
 Daniil partnered Daniel through 2015 but part way through 2016.
-Daniil returned to Toro Rosso to make way for Max Verstappen, who remains Daniel’s team mate for 2017.
+Daniil returned to Toro Rosso to make way for Max Verstappen, who remained Daniel’s team mate through 2017 and 2018.
+Daniel surprised the sport when he announced a move to Renault for the 2019 season.

 Here are some pictures of Daniel at various events over the years.
 I hope you like them.